@kanaries/ml — Machine Learning LibraryJavaScript · TypeScriptscikit-learn-style · MIT

 Deploy anywhere

 Yes—for small to medium datasets and interactive experiences, @kanaries/ml delivers responsive inference.
-Use Web Workers to keep UIs snappy and review our benchmarks for throughput guidance.
+Wrap heavy training or inference in utils.asyncMode to run it off the main thread and keep UIs snappy.

 Absolutely.
 All supported algorithms can execute in modern browsers and in Node.js environments.